DenysVuika/handicraft/docs/guides/basic-tutorial.md

 ### Setup

 - First wrap our application with `<Editor />` which sets up the Editor's context.
-We'll also need to specify the list of user components in the `resolver` prop for Craft.js to be able to (de)serialize our User Components.
+We'll also need to specify the list of user components in the `resolver` prop for WebStencils to be able to (de)serialize our User Components.
-- Then wrap the editable area with `<Frame />` which passes the rendering process to Craft.js.
+- Then wrap the editable area with `<Frame />` which passes the rendering process to WebStencils.

 ```jsx {19,22,31,40}
 // pages/index.js